Guide · April 2, 2026 · 13 min read

 If your citations are concentrated on one page: Planway's "Planway vs Asana" page drove 60% of all their citations.
 That's a single point of failure.
 If a competitor publishes a stronger comparison, Planway's visibility drops overnight.
 Build supporting pages for adjacent queries to diversify your citation base.

-The most important metric isn't any single data point — it's the trend.
+The most important metric isn't any single data point.
+It's the trend.
 Consistent tracking over weeks and months reveals whether your content strategy is working in the context that increasingly matters: what AI tells people about your brand.

 Related Articles